Renata-Z/Numbers-collection-game/README.md

 - Current element value indicates how many steps you can take at most (example: if the value is 3 you can take 0, 1, 2 or 3 steps).
 - You have to end up on the last array element.

-The user can insert numbers which are being used in the game.
+The user can modify numbers collection which are being used in the game.

 ## Tech Stack: